WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

     - Bit-converter (endian-safe)
     - UTF-8/16/32 (little endian) string decoding
     - Clearing
+- Dictionary extensions
+    - Merge with string key prefix
+    - Merge a list with the index as key (and an optional key prefix)
 - Char array extensions
     - Clearing
 - Array helper extensions